-The feelings engendered by this unexpected, high handed clergy clog, were any thing but friendly to the new constitution; meetings were held, resolutions were adopted in

-1797, of which the following are extracts.
+The feelings engendered by this unexpected high handwere set on edge.
+They were convinced that the only ed clergy clog, were any thing but friendly to the new constitution; meetings were held, resolutions were adopted in 1797, of which the following are extracts.

-"That the union of the church with the state affairs in this province, is subversive of the true interests of both, and contrary to the express declaration of the Saviour, who said his kingdom was not of this world.
+"That the union of the church with the state affairs in this province, is subversive of the true interests of both, and contrary to the express declaration ofthe Saviour, who said his kingdom was not of this world.